 - Low cost per family fees

-- High school honors club and activities, planning and transcript help, graduation ceremony
+- High school honors club and activities, planning, transcript consultation, official transcript help, graduation ceremony

 SCCS has always had a policy of minimal paperwork requirements so that families can focus on educating their children and not turning in various records and plans to the administrator.
 We have kept our requirements simple, in line with what the state requires.
 The Church School Enrollment Form is the paper that must be signed by parents and countersigned by the school administrator, and then submitted to the family's local school district superintendent.
 The only other item required is a record of attendance.
 In the past it has always been our policy to recommend that families either mark off lesson plans or a calendar to show the dates on which schoolwork was done for each student.
 You could alternatively write a simple paragraph stating the number of days completed for each student.
 Whichever way you document attendance, it can be submitted via mail or email by June 30.